 Cycle – 40 miles to Carlisle, 4 hours

 Day 4 is looking to be our toughest cycling and hiking day.
 Although Scafell Pike is the smallest of the three peaks it’s arguably the hardest climb because it’s relentless and breaks into a scramble.
 Making our way down from the 6 hour hike we then move on to a 40 mile cycle to Carlisle which we will take REALLY SLOWLY.
 The Scafell Pike hike is going to take a lot out of us so we’ll be leaving first thing in the morning to give us time for a nice long rest and lunch before the cycle to Carlisle.
-We’ll be very excited to hit the border as neither of us have been to Scotland and this will be country number 30 on the list!
+Hitting the border will be awesome as neither of us have been to Scotland and this will be country number 30 on the list!

 Cycle – 105 miles to Paisley, 11 + hours, 1050m climb